regolith-linux/website/content/en/docs/HowTo/override-xres.md

 ...
 ```

+## Examples
+Note that the commands presented below append text to a file.
+So, running the command more than once will result in duplicate lines in the file.

-## Example - Update the UI for High DPI Screens
+### Example - Update the UI for High DPI Screens

 By using the `~/.config/regolith/Xresources` override file, we will only need to specify the values we wish to change.
 The `xrdb` tool can be used to determine what current values are set to.